1 - Unique Waterfront Attractions & Outdoor Adventures

 Top 5 Reasons to Spend Spring Break in Yorktown!

 3/18/20 UPDATE: Since this blog was initially posted - Due to concerns over the COVID-19 virus, most Historic Yorktown restaurants, museums, and attractions have closed if they were already open, or have delayed opening for the summer tourism season.
 Several events have also been canceled.
-Please visit this link for a complete rundown.

 Hopefully Punxsutawney Phil got it right and spring is indeed just around the corner.
 Warmer temperatures mean Yorktown will soon come alive with living history demonstrations, the return of our home-ported tall ship along the skyline, and the clanking of weekend cocktails on the open-air patio at Water Street Grille.